Bargaining over global tax enters key stage

 Others like France are concerned that US e-commerce behemoth Amazon could escape the levies because its profit margin does not exceed a 10-percent threshold.

-The world's 100 biggest multinationals would be targeted by Pillar One, but countries in the G24 -- an intergovernmental group that includes countries such as Argentina, Brazil and India -- say more firms should be added to the list.
+The world's 100 biggest multinationals would be targeted by Pillar One, but countries in the G24 - an intergovernmental group that includes countries such as Argentina, Brazil and India - say more firms should be added to the list.-AFP